Eschatologue/CM_wiki/docs/spells/4th-level.md

 **Components:** V
 **Duration:** Concentration, up to 1 minute

 The next time you hit a creature with a melee weapon attack during this spell's duration, your weapon pierces both body and mind, and the attack deals an extra 4d6 psychic damage to the target.
-The target must make a Wisdom Saving Throw.
-On a failed save, it has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** and ability checks, and can't take reactions, until the end of its next turn.
+The target must make a Wisdom :d20-save: **Saving Throw**.
+On a failed save, it has :d20-disadv: **Disadvantage** on :d20-attack: **Attack Rolls** and :d20-check: **Ability Check**s, and can't take reactions, until the end of its next turn.

 ### Stone Shape
 *4th-level Transmutation*